shankar08/emailGenerator/README.md

 - 🧭 Live per-agent execution tracing
 - ✏ Editable drafts with export support
 - 💾 Save drafts to profile history
+- Evaluataion of generated emails using LLM as Judge

 ---

 ## How It Works

 The system uses a **LangGraph StateGraph** where each agent performs a single, well-defined task.
 Structured outputs are passed downstream until a final, polished email is produced.
+Then the produced email is finally evaluated using LLM as Judge.

 ---